AWPO: Enhancing Tool-Use of Large Language Models through Adaptive Integration of Reasoning Rewards: Related Work

-Automated evaluation of reasoning quality increasingly relies on LLM-as-a-Judge paradigms, where a dedicated LLM scorer rates candidate responses based on structured rubrics~\citep{gu2025surveyllmasajudge}.
-Early benchmarks such as MT-Bench and AlpacaEval employed GPT-family judges to produce scalar or pairwise scores that correlate well with human preferences~\citep{bai2024mt,dubois2024length}.
+\paragraph{LLM-as-a-Judge for Reward Design} Automated evaluation of reasoning quality increasingly relies on LLM-as-a-Judge paradigms, where a dedicated LLM scorer rates candidate responses based on structured rubrics~\citep{gu2025surveyllmasajudge}.
+Early benchmarks such as MT-Bench and AlpacaEval employed GPT-family judges to produce scores that correlate well with human preferences~\citep{bai2024mt,dubois2024length}.
 Crowdsourced platforms like Chatbot Arena further popularized pairwise judging for model ranking~\citep{chiang2024chatbot,li2024crowdsourced}.
-Recently, such automated scores have been integrated into RL pipelines to optimize reasoning and code-generation models without direct human annotation~\citep{lee2023rlaif,lambert2025rewardbench}.
+Recently, such automated scores have been integrated into RL pipelines to optimize reasoning and code-generation models without human annotation~\citep{lee2023rlaif,lambert2025rewardbench}.
 To mitigate potential scorer biases, subsequent studies introduced calibration and reweighting techniques~\citep{li2025evaluatingscoringbiasllmasajudge}.
 Building on these insights, we design a specialized LLM-as-a-Judge module to assess the logical coherence, correctness, and tool-call appropriateness of generated reasoning content.
-This allows us to derive fine-grained reasoning rewards that complement end‑answer correctness, forming a dual‑reward signal for policy optimization.